chuanqichen/XB100/lab4/README.md

 2. (Optional) Code your own publisher vel_publisher.py to drive the robot and then run
    ```
    python3 vel_publisher.py
+   vel_publisher_sol.py is for your reference if getting stuck, don't copy and paste, please code yourself.
    ```

 ## Tutorial